k-kc/debates-in-bpt/schedule-updated.md

 - Resolution: Private acts of care and survival are as politically powerful as public protest.
 - Counterargument Brief #3 Due Wednesday, Feb.
 25 at 11:59 PM Eastern

-## Unit 2 - The Nadir
+## Unit 2 - Nadir
 ### Mar 3
-- Ida B. Wells, _Southern Horror_,“Self-Help”
+- Ida B. Wells, _Southern Horrors: Lynch Law in All its Phases_
+  - “Self-Help”
   - “The Jim Crow Car” (1891)
   - “Lynch Law and the Color Line” (1893)
   - “Lynching and the Excuse for It” (1901)